ilmax/MaxDon.ApimUpdater/README.md

 ## Getting started

-1. Deploy a new version of the service exposed by the API to be updated
+1. Deploy a new version of the service exposed by the API that needs to be updated
 2. Install the tool using the following command:

 ```bash